yonaskolb/XcodeGen/Docs/ProjectSpec.md

         destinationFilters: [iOS]
 ```

-Note that the definition of supported destinations can be applied to every type of bundle making everything more easy to manage (app targets, unit tests, UI tests etc).
+Note that the definition of supported destinations can be applied to almost every type of bundle making everything more easy to manage (app targets, unit tests, UI tests etc).
+App targets currently do not support the watchOS destination.
+Create a separate target using `platform` for watchOS apps.
+See Apple's [Configuring a multiplatform app](https://developer.apple.com/documentation/xcode/configuring-a-multiplatform-app-target) for details.

 ### Sources